iangow/wrds2pg/README.md

 ### 2. A WRDS ID
 To use public-key authentication to access WRDS, follow hints taken from [here](https://debian-administration.org/article/152/Password-less_logins_with_OpenSSH) to set up a public key.
-Copy that key to the WRDS server from the terminal on my computer.
+Copy that key to the WRDS server from the terminal on your computer.
 (Note that this code assumes you have a directory `.ssh` in your home directory.
 If not, log into WRDS via SSH, then type `mkdir ~/.ssh` to create this.)
-Here's code to create the key and send it to WRDS (for me):
+Here's code (for me) to create the key and send it to WRDS:
 ```
 ssh-keygen -t rsa
 cat ~/.ssh/id_rsa.pub | ssh iangow@wrds-cloud.wharton.upenn.edu "cat >> ~/.ssh/authorized_keys"